raspberrypilearning/quick-start-guide/worksheet.md

 ### Buy a preinstalled SD Card

-The easiest way to get NOOBS or Raspbian is to buy an SD card with the software already installed, available at the [Swag Store](http://swag.raspberrypi.org/products/noobs-8gb-sd-card).
+The easiest way to get NOOBS or Raspbian is to buy an SD card with the software already installed, available online from various resellers.
+If you have purchased one of these cards then you can skip to step 3 below.

 Alternatively, if you have an SD card (8GB recommended), then you can download NOOBS or Raspbian for free and install it on your card.

 ## Format your SD Card